Last updated: September 16, 2022

 Learn more about the work of Vaccine Engagement Teams

-The Toronto Youth Vaccine Engagement Strategy was launched in June 2021 to establish youth-targeted equity engagement and mobilization actions, and encourage and enable vaccine uptake among vulnerable youth in communities disproportionally affected by COVID-19.
+The Toronto Youth Vaccine Engagement Strategy was launched in June 2021 to establish youth-targeted equity engagement and mobilization actions, and to encourage and enable vaccine uptake among vulnerable youth in communities disproportionally affected by COVID-19.

-Learn more about the Toronto Youth Vaccine Advisory Committee Members.
+Learn more about the Toronto Youth Vaccine Advisory Committee Members

 Youth Focus Groups: From March to May 2022, TYVAC led five focus groups interviewing four diverse youth groups: Youth (general), Two-Spirit, Lesbian, Gay, Bisexual, Transgender and Queer (2SLBGTQ+) youth, Black, African and Caribbean youth, South Asian youth and Youth Outreach Workers from Social Development, Finance and Administration and Parks, Forestry and Recreation Divisions.
 These findings were compiled and distributed across VET teams and Toronto Public Health staff to spread awareness of youth needs during the pandemic.